-Once you understand how your social media posts and pages are performing, you can improve your content, repackage it in a different way (an infographic rather than a blog post, for example) or post it at a different time.
+Once you understand how your social media posts and pages are performing, you can improve your content, repackage it in a different way or post it at a different time.
 This will allow you to share content that resonates with your audience and continuously improve your results.

 A robust social media marketing strategy is your foundation for social media success.

 I know I can make the most significant impact when I have the opportunity to help people have breakthroughs in their social media and communication through a 1:1 consultation.
 I have a few available opportunities coming up.
 If you are interested, please click the link below to book your consultation.

 I recently had the pleasure of speaking at an event hosted by Servcorp.
 It was a panel discussion about the